1994 Northridge earthquake: Geology

 Thrust faulting in the northern Los Angeles basin occurs in response to north–south crustal shortening.
 The fault responsible for the earthquake represented a component of a larger system of faults within the 160 km "Big Bend" stepover of the San Andreas Fault.
 Crustal compression occurs along this bend of the San Andreas Fault.
 The Transverse Range and Los Angeles basin hosts east–west striking thrust faults and folds that accommodate over 10 mm of the compressive motion annually.
 This zone comprises north and south dipping faults that run subparallel to each other.
 Most of these faults are buried structures and only a handful reach the surface.

 Aftershocks

 Seismic observatories recorded 3,000 aftershocks greater than magnitude 1.5 in the three weeks following the mainshock.
-By comparing previous aftershock sequences in California against a decay rate equation, the Northridge aftershock activity was highly energetic but decayed marginally quicker than average.
+By comparing previous aftershock sequences in California against a decay rate equation, the Northridge aftershock activity was highly energetic but decayed marginally more quickly than average.
 The strongest aftershock, measuring 5.9, was recorded one minute after the mainshock.
 These aftershocks were distributed in three zones; the first zone illuminated a fault structure dipping 35° to 45° at a depth range of 8-19 km.
 Another aftershock zone at shallower depth suggested diffuse tectonic behavior of an anticline above.
 The third aftershock cluster was in the Santa Susana Mountains after a 5.6 aftershock 11 hours after the mainshock.
 That event and its aftershocks were distributed along a 10 km strike and vertically within the crust, likely associated with faults that did not rupture during the mainshock.